aws/aws-sdk-java-v2/services-custom/dynamodb-enhanced/README.md

     @DynamoDbFlattenMap
     public Map<String, String> getDetailsMap() { return this.detailsMap; }
-    public void setDetailsMap(Map<String, String> record) { this.detailsMap = detailsMap;}
+    public void setDetailsMap(Map<String, String> detailsMap) { this.detailsMap = detailsMap;}
 }
 ```
-You can flatten only one map present on a record, otherwise it will be thrown an exception
+> **Constraints**
+> - A record can contain at most one `@DynamoDbFlattenMap`.
+This limit applies across the entire class hierarchy, including any composed or flattened classes.
+> - The flattened map must use `String` as both the key and value type (`Map<String, String>`).
+> - Attribute names generated from map keys must not conflict with existing attributes on the record.
+If a conflict is detected, an exception will be thrown.
+> - If more than one flattened map is present, an exception will be thrown during schema creation.

 Flat map composite classes using StaticTableSchema: